 The Spanish at this time owned all of California and Northern California administered by General Mariano Vallejo.
 General Vallejo’s Alta California fort was at Sonoma, while his ranch was at Petaluma.
 He lived at the Petaluma Adobe (still standing).

 The Columbia River tribal chiefs took a herd of their extra horses, furs for trade and ten dollar bank drafts written out to them by Dr. White some time earlier.
 And they were successful in making the deal for the cattle from the Spaniards.
 Some short time later while the Oregon tribes were on a hunting expedition a “band of mountain free-booters” attacked the tribal party, with the party being victorious.
 They took possession of a herd of some twenty-two horses, which had been previously stolen from the white settlements in the valley.
 When they returned to the settlements, the whites, noticing the brands on the horses, laid claim to the stolen livestock.
-The Oregon tribal chiefs negotiated with the whites, being offered at first an insistence to return the horses outright, then a offer to buy the horses for 15 cattle.
+The Oregon tribal chiefs negotiated with the whites, being offered at first an insistence to return the horses outright, then an offer to buy the horses for 15 cattle.
 The tribal chiefs were disgusted at the offer and left.

 This event is truly amazing.
 That the tribal chiefs planned to increase their herds, and began to develop ranching economy at this early time is incredible.
 We know that the tribes were well used to horses, and where developing their own breeds, like the Appaloosa, but this event is a window into perhaps what might have been if the settlers had not began coming in droves to Oregon.
 The tribes would have continued to develop competitive systems of trade and exchange within their territories and would have worked side-by-side with the newcomers.
-The obvious racism of the Americans and Spaniards in California ruined the time for the tribes.
+The obvious racism of the Americans and Spaniards in California ruined the experience for the tribes.
 Many California tribes at this time were heavily missionized, many living in rancherias outside of Spanish forts and settlements.
-Norte California was a bit of a wild frontier, and few Spaniards ventured there.
+Del Norte California was a bit of a wild frontier, and few Spaniards ventured there.
 The furthest northern Spanish settlement was that of General Vallejo at the Petaluma Adobe.
-The gold rush, four years later, changed that forever, bringing thousands of Americans and others to flood California and the North with mining claims and causing increased adversity between the tribes and the whites.
-The conflicts turned to outright genocide of the northern California and Southern Oregon tribes, from roughly 1849-1860, by Volunteer Militias seeking to exterminate all of the tribes because they were in the way of settlement and gold mining.
-Indians in this era were not considered civilized nor human enough to remain live, and the white settlers took every measure to eliminate them.
+The gold rush, four years later, changed that forever, bringing thousands of Americans and others to flood California and Del Norte (the North) with mining claims and causing increased adversity between the tribes and the whites.
+The conflicts turned to outright genocide of the northern California and Southern Oregon tribes, from roughly 1849-1860, by Volunteer Militias (Rangers in California) seeking to exterminate all of the tribes because they were in the way of settlement and gold mining.
+Indians in this era were not considered civilized nor human enough to remain living, and the white settlers took every measure to eliminate them.

-The notion that the Columbia River tribes, the Six tribes, were working together in such a scheme is also amazing.
+The notion that the Columbia River tribes, the Six tribes, were working together in such an economic scheme is also amazing.
 Not too long after, a series of wars broke out on the Columbia and in western Oregon, which eliminated the ability of the tribes to gather together.
 They were subjected to racist and genocidal actions from the Americans and signed treaties of removal to reservations.
 The pioneering Americans still felt that the tribes would one day band together and wipe them all out, as seen in the many editorials in regional newspapers.
-Many of the settlers probably remembered events such as this.
+Many of the settlers probably recalled events such as this.

 At the time of this story, 1845, there was a glimmer of hope that tribes would become equal partners in the territory with the settlers, but as we all know that was not to be.